-Create a program to provide partner users access to leads within their region, local marketing events, and shared resources.
-If more partner users join the team, you can add them to the channel partner program at any point.
+Create a channel program to provide partner users access to leads within their region, relevant marketing events, and relevant resources.
+If a partner user joins a team, you can add them to a channel program by making them a channel program member.
+You can add or remove channel program members from a channel program at any time.